vonovak/react-native-theme-control/README.md

 ### Expo support

 Changing the theme will work with `expo-dev-client` but recovering the theme upon startup is currently not supported.
 If you want expo support, please [upovote here](https://github.com/vonovak/react-native-theme-control/issues/1).
+Expo support is coming soon.

 ## This Package Is Sponsorware 💰💰💰